slisovski/IndoEuropeanFlyway_Rosefinch/docs/06-References.md

 # Acknowledgements
+We thank Bart Kranstauber for helpful discussion on the simulation procedures.
+Geolocator devices used in Germany were financed via a "small project grant"" from the German Ornithological Society.
+Christian Wirkner helped getting animal ethic approval for Germany.
 PM and TA were supported by the Czech Science Foundation, project no. P506/10/0716.
 This work was financially supported by Ministry of Culture of the Czech Republic (DKRVO 2014/17, 2015/18 and DKRVO 2019–2023/6.VIII.d, National Museum, 00023272).

 # Ethics
 Fieldwork was carried out in accordance with the current federal laws.
-Capturing, handling and geolocator deployment was approved by the german xx (), the animal care and ethics representatives of Ministry of Culture of the Czech Republic (No. 02/2011), xxx
+Capturing, handling and geolocator deployment was approved by the german Landesamt für Landwirtschaft, Lebensmittelsicherheit und Fischerei Mecklenburg-Vorpommern (7221.3-1.1-035/11), the animal care and ethics representatives of Ministry of Culture of the Czech Republic (No. 02/2011), xxx

 # References